networkteam/devlog/README.md

 - **Logs**: Capture and browse structured logs with filtering and detail view
 - **HTTP Client**: Monitor outgoing HTTP requests with timing, headers, and response info
 - **HTTP Server**: Track incoming HTTP requests to your application
-- **SQL**: Record database queries with timing and parameter information
-- **Low Overhead**: Designed to be lightweight enough for production use
+- **Low Overhead**: Designed to be lightweight to run in development and testing setups
 - **Easy to Integrate**: Embeds into your application with minimal configuration
-- **Auto-refresh**: All panels auto-refresh to show the latest data
+- **Realtime**: See events as they occur
 - **Clean UI**: Modern, minimalist interface with responsive design

+## Note

+Make sure to not activate `devlog` in production systems!
+It can expose sensible data like API tokens and other secret data in requests and responses.
+We currently do not have any protection of the dashboard handler routes in place.

 ## Installation